 Summerlee is the museum of Scottish industrial life and is based around the site of a 19th century ironworks

-We are delighted to announce the planned reopening of Summerlee Museum on Monday 26 April.
+Summerlee Museum reopened on Monday 26 April.
 All visitors must book in advance.
 Find out more about Visiting Summerlee and Staying Safe.

-Summerlee Museum of Scottish Industrial Life offers free entry and will be open Monday - Sunday, 10am - 4pm.
+Summerlee Museum of Scottish Industrial Life offers free entry and is open Monday - Sunday, 10am - 4pm.
 All tickets must be booked in advance by clicking here.

 Summerlee Museum has been awarded Good to Go status, designed by VisitScotland and recognised by the National Tourist Organisations of Great Britain and Northern Ireland.
 This Industry Standard mark confirms that we have followed government and industry COVID-19 guidelines, have a Risk Assessment in place and a process to maintain cleanliness and aid social distancing.